Career Snapshot - Presentations

 - When you’re ready to start check the audience is also ready then take a deep breath, smile, and begin by introducing yourself and your presentation topic.
 This will help calm your nerves and give a strong start point.

 - It’s good to remember that you’re presenting to your audience not at them so try to look at them and show enthusiasm.

 - Try to stand reasonably still and don’t fiddle or fidget with clothing or jewellery as it distracts your audience.

-- Be mindful of the rate at which you speak – don’t gabble, but don’t speak too slowly either.
+- Be mindful of the rate at which you speak – in can be tempting to speed up or slow down your delivery.

 - Conclude the presentation by restating the main points then thank the audience and invite any questions.

 - It’s common to take questions after your presentation.
 These may dig a little deeper into the topic or explore your thought process when constructing the presentation.

 - To answer these well it’s a good idea to thank the questioner for their question and repeat it to help clarify what’s being asked.
 You can then pitch your answer and check back to the questioner that they’re satisfied with your response.